First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Solutions in

 \subsection{Varying $\gamma$ for Different $Q/M$}

 The $\gamma$ parameter changes the boundary conditions used by \texttt{NDSolve} to obtain the solution for $R(r)$ in the region between the Cauchy and event horizons.
 In this subsection, we shall look at the solutions for the radial function for the three cases when $\gamma < 1$, $\gamma > 1$ and $\gamma = 1$, all once again as a further function of the angular parameter $l$.
+The normalization of the plots is $A_{+}=1$, except for the left graph in Figure~\ref{fig:gamma1}, which was chosen differently for illustrative purposes.

-As we have seen in the previous subsection (figure~\ref{fig:plot}), the solutions for $l = 1$ vary considerably depending on $Q/M$.
+As we have seen in the previous subsection (Figure~\ref{fig:plot}), the solutions for $l = 1$ vary considerably depending on $Q/M$.
 The different values of $\gamma$ create a further spectrum of solutions, as we adjust the boundary conditions.
 For the Schwarzschild case ($Q/M \sim 0$), $R(r)$ veers negative before partially turning around.
 Once again, specifying a $\mathcal{O}(1)$ value for $\gamma$ in this case leads to problems, because the inner boundary at $r_{-}$ is so close to $r=0$.
 However, it is still possible to have the $\gamma$ values be in the ratio $1:2:4$.

 As the $Q/M$ ratio increases, the charge term starts to play a significant role, leading to a different behavior for $R(r)$ compared to the nearly neutral case.
 The solution shows a more complex behavior, indicating the influence of both mass and charge.
 For $Q/M=0.5$, there is a notable degree of symmetry for all three values of $\gamma=0.5$, $1$, and $2$, with the solutions lying close together except around the inner boundary $r_{-}$.
-As once again we reach the extremal case ($Q/M \sim 1$), the three curves with these values of $\gamma$ separate again, possibly indicating stronger influence of the electromagnetic charge.
+As once again we reach the extremal case ($Q/M \sim 1$), the three curves with these values of $\gamma$ separate again, possibly indicating stronger influence of the electromagnetic charge as seen in Figure~\ref{fig:gamma1} .